 Mount Field National Park

-Just an hour drive from Hobart, Russell Falls is easy to get to and the first of many waterfalls you’ll see at Mount Field National Park.
+Just an hour’s drive from Hobart, Russell Falls should be on your list of top things to see in Tasmania.
+To get to and the first of many waterfalls you’ll see at Mount Field National Park.
 Once you park at the Visitor Center, you won’t have to walk far to see the waterfalls.
 You can choose to keep going (and I suggest you do) to check out Horseshoe Falls.
 Slow down to hear the birds chirping as you walk past giant Eucalyptus trees on the Tall Trees Walk.

 Lady Barron Falls is a bit further from the first two waterfalls, but worth the view.